Updated on 20/10/2022

 Is CCM still an effective approach?

 Traditional CCM focuses on print and email communications.
 But the data from PrintWeek on print as a communication medium indicates that print is no longer the most effective approach to reaching your target audience.
-The figures covering the six-month period to the end of 2017 showed that overall print circulation across the entire market fell by 5%.

 There were large declines for international news and current affairs titles, which fell by 15% year-on-year.
 News and current affairs titles relating to business and finances dropped by 6% while science-related titles fell by 5%.